jpfreeley/jpfreeley/_posts/2016-10-12-GA-DSI-Project-03.md

 -	work towards the goal of recommending potential locations for Liquor Stores in the state
 -	clean the data, as necessary
 -	consider the introduction of supporting datasets such as Demographics
--	develop a reproducable method supported by sound practices for making location recommendations
+-	develop a reproducible method supported by sound practices for making location recommendations
 -	utilize visual and statistical to present our recommendations
--	use new statistical tools and functions such as RidgeCV, LassoCV for modelling predictive values based on provided features
+-	use new statistical tools and functions such as RidgeCV, LassoCV for modeling predictive values based on provided features

 [Project 3 Jupyter Notebook - Group Submission](https://github.com/jpfreeley/GA-DSI/blob/master/DSI_IMAGE/projects/projects-weekly/project-03/starter-code/notebooks/project-3-jp-joshua-jocelyn-lasso_101216_2026.ipynb)